-2. At a hearing in a child custody proceeding, if the court has found that there is reason to know that a child is an Indian child, at least one qualified expert witness must testify regarding:
+2. At a hearing in a child custody proceeding, if the court has found that there is reason to know that a child is an Indian child, at least one qualified

-(a) Whether the continued custody of the Indian child by the child's parent or custody by the child's Indian custodian is likely to result in serious emotional or physical damage to the Indian child; and
+(a) Whether whether the continued custody of the Indian child by the child's parent or custody by the child's Indian custodian is likely to result in serious emotional or physical damage to the Indian child . [; and